ysyk2021/thinking-smart-innovative-approaches-to-overcoming-life-s-challenges/src/chapter-2-2.md

-Chapter 7: Techniques for Cultivating a Mindset Towards Thinking Smart
+Techniques for Cultivating a Mindset Towards Thinking Smart
 ======================================================================

 In this chapter, we will explore techniques for cultivating a mindset that promotes smart thinking.
 By adopting these strategies, you can enhance your cognitive abilities, develop effective problem-solving skills, and approach life's challenges with a smart and innovative mindset.